oroinc/documentation/commerce/frontstore_guide/navigation/mass_actions_front_store.rst

 With mass actions, you can apply one action to multiple items at the same time, which can simplify and speed up the process of selecting the required items.

-In the front store, mass delete action is available in the **Address book** and **Users** sections only for the registered users.
+In the storefront, mass delete action is available in the **Address book** and **Users** sections only for the registered users.

 .. image:: /frontstore_guide/img/mass_actions/mass_actions_1.png

-To use mass delete action in the front store, you need to :ref:`sign into the account <frontstore-guide--getting-started-overview-sign-in>` and proceed with the next steps:
+To use mass delete action in the storefront, you need to :ref:`sign into the account <frontstore-guide--getting-started-overview-sign-in>` and proceed with the next steps:

 1. Navigate to the account page by clicking **Account** at the top.